 Hyperlink Cinema – Wrapping Up

-Hyperlink cinema is a term coined by David Bordwell in his book on the topic, “The Way Hollywood Tells It.”
-Essentially, it’s the idea that films don’t contain a plot line as much as they contain a plot web.
+Essentially, hyperlink cinema is the idea that films don’t contain a plotline as much as they contain a plot web.

 And even “narrative” isn’t really accurate, since hyperlink cinema isn’t strictly limited to narratives: documentaries and experimental films can also be hyperlink films (and in fact, many hyperlink filmmakers produce non-fiction pieces as well).